 My sister, Amy, joined me on the deck while the rest of our family remained asleep.
-We talked and reminisced and even shared a good gut-wrenching, waterfall-producing cry.
-We both needed those moments of sharing and caring before we headed out on the water for a day of relaxing fun-in-the-sun.
+We reminisced and shared a good gut-wrenching, waterfall-producing cry.
+We needed those moments of sharing and caring before we headed out on the water for a day of relaxing fun-in-the-sun.

-Throughout the weekend, I could never shake the words, Next Chapter.
-I grew frustrated because I realized that Cathy and I have been “reading and writing” the Same Chapter over and again for years.
+Throughout the weekend, I never shook the words, next chapter from my thoughts.
+I grew frustrated because I realized Cathy and I have been “reading and writing” the same chapter over and again for years.
 External circumstances have trapped us in a repetitive story.
-Sure, the script in the chapters of our lives (jobs, friends, dwellings, world events, etc.) may change slightly, but the plot is the same!
+Sure, the script in the chapters of our lives (jobs, friends, dwellings, world events, etc.) have changed, but the plot remains the same!

 I am now home, in the relative comfort of my familiar life.
 Yet, I’m more uncomfortable than I have been in a very long time.
 This isn’t just the post mini vacation blues; it’s much stronger than a passing reverie.

-We all will continue to turn the pages in our life’s story.
+We will continue to turn the pages in our life’s story.
 However, we have choices.
 Do we pick up the same book that has failed to engage, excite, and enrich us mentally, spiritually, and emotionally?
 Do we drone on and mindlessly advance through the page numbers?
-Or do we grow tired of the genre we have always chosen and make a different selection.
+Or, do we grow tired of the genre and choose a different book?